-Here, the application of (2) in the context of TanDEM-X / GEDI measurements is discussed, i.e. in a case in which only spatially discrete waveform measurements and no DTM for estimating the horizontal forest structure index are available.
-Chapter 3.2 describes the selected forest site for the experiments, i.e. the Lopé National Park in Gabon, the experimental data (TanDEM-X and GEDI) and the reference height and biomass measurements available.
-Chapter 3.3 addresses the estimation of a horizontal structure index from TanDEM-X data in the absence of a DTM.
-In Chapter 3.4 the forest height estimation from (single-pol) InSAR TanDEM-X data is reviewed.
+The rest of this article is organized as follows.
+Section 3.2 describes the selected forest site for the experiments, i.e., the Lopé National Park in Gabon, the experimental data (TanDEM-X and GEDI), and the reference height and biomass measurements available.
+Section 3.3 addresses the estimation of a horizontal structure index from TanDEM-X data in the absence of a DTM.
+In Section 3.4, the forest height estimation from TanDEM-X data is reviewed.
 The use of the derived horizontal structure information to improve forest height estimation performance is proposed.
-Chapter 3.5 addresses the derivation of the forest height-to-biomass allometry from the GEDI measurements.
-In Chapter 3.6 the biomass estimation using the height, structure and the GEDI derived height-to-biomass relations is performed and assessed.
-Finally, in Chapter 3.7 the main results are reviewed and the conclusions drawn.
+Section 3.5 addresses the derivation of the forest height-to-biomass allometry from the GEDI measurements.
+In Section 3.6, the biomass estimation using the height, structure, and GEDI derived height-to-biomass relations is performed and assessed.
+Finally, Section 3.7, concludes this article.